 How can I prevent the spread of head lice?

-- Wash clothes and bedding: Wash all clothes, towels, sheets, and hats used by your child in the past 2 days in hot, soapy water.
+- Wash all clothes, stuffed animals, towels, and bedding in hot, soapy water.
 Dry them on the hot cycle for at least 20 minutes.
 Items that cannot be washed or dry cleaned should be sealed in an airtight plastic bag for 2 weeks.
 Vacuum furniture, rugs, carpets, car seats, or other fabrics.

-- Tell your child's school or daycare center: They will tell other families that their children may have been exposed to lice.
-Your child can return to school after he has used lice medicine.
+- Tell your child's school or daycare center.
+Children who may have been exposed to lice need to be screened and treated.
+Your child can return to school after he or she has used lice medicine.

-- Your child's bites become filled with pus or crusty.
+- Your child's bites become filled with pus or are crusty.

 - Your child's scalp burns, stings, or is numb after using the lice medicine.

 - You have questions or concerns about your child's condition or care.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health